 Duisburg-Fort Lauderdale

-"Municipal foreign policy" has been described in Duisburg for decades as an alternative foreign policy of the municipalities by the long-standing mayor and honorary citizen of Duisburg, Josef Krings, and actively lived:
+"Municipal foreign policy" has been practiced in Duisburg for decades as an alternative foreign policy for the municipalities.
+The long-standing mayor and honorary citizen of Duisburg, Josef Krings, said:

 “The fact that you are at the intersection of important development and transport axes does not alone constitute municipal foreign policy.
 She makes them necessary in the first place.
 The city must learn to act on these levels of action.
 Your partners, the companies and associations, already feel at home here.
 Structural change and internationality belong together. ...
 Urban politics in our time must acknowledge the international interdependence of economy, culture and social life.
 Duisburg needs a municipal foreign policy.”
 (Duisburg International, City of Duisburg, 1995)

-The idea of town twinning arose after the Second World War, when ex-warriors sought to get closer to one another and are shaped by a strong desire for reconciliation, reconciliation and 'rebuilding peace'.
+The idea of town twinning arose after the Second World War, when the

 Today - more than 60 years later - the goals of the town twinning are far more extensive.

-The connections after Fort Lauderdale are supported by civic engagement.
-The German-American Friends of the Lower Rhine eV brings students from the USA to the Lower Rhine and vice versa every year.
+The connections after Fort Lauderdale live from civic engagement.
+The German-American Friends of the Lower Rhine eV brings students from the USA to the region and vice versa every year.
 A lively exchange with long-lasting friendships is the successful result of this connection.

-Duisburg and Fort Lauderdale are connected by the element of water – both cities are on and on the water.
-The economy of both cities is shaped by the element, Duisburg is known as the largest inland port in the world, while Fort Lauderdale is known primarily to crusaders and fans of yachts.
+Duisburg and Fort Lauderdale are connected by the blue element: Both cities are on the water, their economy is shaped by trade on the water.
+Duisburg is known as the world's largest inland port, while Fort Lauderdale is best known to crusaders and yacht fans.